tingvarsson/linker/README.md

 - [x] Fix so that a single file can be given as source instead of a directory
 - [ ] Fix so that the prompter accepts an empty string (just newline)
 - [ ] Extend the logger even further to also have ready generic functionality to log function ENTRY/EXIT
+- [ ] Extract prompter to interface/package to enable mocking for test purpose